To start a rebase-worker or rebase-stack from the local directory,

 To deploy the local project in it's current state to

-a remote server use the deploy <target>
+a remote server use the deploy <target> arguments:

 cd my/project

-npx rebase-framework deploy myServer1
+npx rebase-run deploy myServer1